vgadodia/school-instagram-scraper/README.md

 ```python
 pip install selenium
 ```
 In addition to installing the selenium package as detailed above, you must download the chromedriver as well.
-You can find that download here: https://chromedriver.chromium.org/downloads
+You can download the chromedriver from here: https://chromedriver.chromium.org/downloads

 Install Pytesseract, an Optical Character Recognition tool to read and detect text in images.
 ```python